RopiMons/ropi-api/README.md

 ## Build the docker images

- Create the docker images from `docker-compose.yml`
+Create the docker images from `docker-compose.yml` (it is git stored in ~/ropi-api but it needs to be copied one level up to be used)

 	$ cd ~project
 	$ cp ropi-api/docker-compose.yml .